 Reading your AI Visibility Score

-What Citation Strength means, the 5-factor rubric, grades, and why you should read trends not single runs.
+How the per-question score works, the 5-factor rubric, grades, and why you should read trends not single runs.

 The 5-factor rubric